franzbu/EnhancedSpaces.spoon/README.md

 * modifier2 (`ctrl`, unless changed):
   * The difference to `modifier1` is that your screen has an underlying 3x3 grid.
 This means that windows snap into the left third of the 3x3 grid when dragged beyond the left screen border and into the right third when dragged beyond the right screen border.
 If `ctrl` is released before the left mouse button, the window will snap into the middle column.

 * The moment dragging of a window starts, indicators will appear around the borders of the screen to guide you.
-For changing the appearance of the indicators, see section 'Change Size, Color, and Opacity of Grid Indicators' below.
+For changing the appearance of the indicators, see section [Change Size, Color, and Opacity of Grid Indicators](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#change-size-color-and-opacity-of-grid-indicators) below.

 - Additional feature: If you drag a window beyond the bottom border of the screen and `modifier1` or `modifier2` is released before the left mouse button, the window will be minimized.